ibm-cloud-docs/openpages/troubleshooting_solutions_data.md

 When you provisioned {{site.data.keyword.openpages_short}}, you installed the sample data.
 The sample data includes objects from all solutions.
 The warning indicates that your instance is using objects that are outside of the solutions that you are currently licensed to use.
 {: tsCauses}

+You can resolve the issue by taking one of the following actions:
+{: tsResolve}

 - Add the additional solutions to your instance, or
 - Delete the objects that are not in the solutions that you selected when you provisioned {{site.data.keyword.openpages_short}}.